jbrgfx/elixir_mixed_doubles_pairings/README.md

 ## running using iex

     λ iex mixeddoubles.exs
-    λ iex --werl mixeddoubles.exs (on windows to get tab-completion in the erlang terminal)
+    λ iex --werl -S mix (on windows to get tab-completion in the erlang terminal)

     Assign teams to courts and print waitlists: